 Fostering a kitten or adult cat isn't the only way to support animal welfare.
 Follow your shelter or rescue on social media and stay tuned to their pages to learn about food drives, fundraising events, volunteer opportunities, and other great ways to get involved.
 If you have a friend or relative who is considering a new pet, point them to a nearby rescue organization from which they can adopt.
 Of course, adopting a cat yourself is a tremendous way to save an animal in need!

 Saying goodbye is perhaps the most difficult part of fostering a cat.
-It’s not uncommon for people to adopt their foster cat, and many shelters are happy to oblige.
-Regardless of your path, fostering will give you the chance to help a loving animal live a happy, healthy, and fulfilling life.
+It's not uncommon for people to adopt their foster cat, and many shelters are happy to oblige.
+Regardless of your path, fostering a dog or cat will give you the chance to help a loving animal live a happy, healthy, and fulfilling life.